Blatačko Lake: Location and description

 The lake is located in close proximity to Blace village (1,215 m) on a karstic plateau of the Bjelašnica mountain, on the very edge of the Rakitnica canyon, practically hanging over it at 1,156 meters a.s.l.
-It is rectangular in shape, around 500 m long and 140 m wide.
+It is oval shaped (sometimes described as rectangular), around 500 m long and 140 m wide.
 During the summer months it is up to 2 meters deep.
+It receives waters only through snow melting and rainfall since there is no open stream surface inflows.
+The outflow through sinkholes and underground toward the rive Rakitnica exists.
+It is possible that lake also receives some amount of inflow via underground springs, however, not enough to keep up with aquatic plants outgrow and progress of eutrophication.

 National monument

 The natural position of the lake itself and the surrounding area has rich cultural and historical heritage, with prehistoric grave mounds and medieval necropolises with stećak and nišani tombstones in and around the village of Blace.
 They form one combined cultural landscape with part of the deep Rakitnica canyon, and are designated as a National Monument of Bosnia and Herzegovina.

 Cultural-historical heritage

 The protected perimeter of the monument consists of number of important sites: